dartion/ML-Projects/Breast Cancer Detection/readme.md

 ###### ML Projects
 # Breast Cancer Detection(BCD)
-A ML project  that utilists a data set from UCI Machine Learning Repository to determine if the given patient has malgninant cancer cells.
+An ML project that utilises a data set from the UCI Machine Learning Repository to determine if the given patient has malignant cancer cells.
 This project uses **Support Vector Machine**  and **K Nearest Neighbour** algorithm for predicting benign and cancer cells in the given data set.

 ## Development